TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 #### Operation

-The application displays a list of available quizzes, clicking on the selected one starts the quiz (loads questions with answers).
+The application displays a list of available quizzes.
+After selecting a quiz, click 'start quiz' (questions with answers will load and the quiz will start).
 After selecting the answer, the quiz should be sent to the 'backend' to receive information about the result.
-The result includes a rating (positive/negative), the number of correct answers and the duration time (counted from 'clicking' on the selected quiz in the 'backend' based on the generated 'session id').
+The result includes a grade (positive/negative), the number of correct answers and the answer time (counted from 'clicking' on the selected quiz in the 'backend' based on the generated 'session id').

 Along with the result, correct answers are also returned, thanks to which the 'frontend' implemented